 Whether you choose to label yourself as “UBBC Alumni” or “Nonesuch” does not matter, our purpose is very simple – to support the men & women of UBBC.

-Membership is open to all former rowers, coxes, coaches & supporters.
+Membership is open to all former rowers, coxes, coaches, family, friends & supporters.

 Founder and Chairman of the UBBC Alumni